Bartlett, Tennessee Therapists

 Bartlett is also a well-educated city.
 The percentage of adults who hold at least a high school diploma or at least a bachelor’s degree are 94.4 and 34.5, respectively, which are both higher than the national percentages.

 One area in which Bartlett can be said to be lacking is racial and ethnic diversity.
-Seventy percent of the population identify as white/Caucasian, while 20.4 percent identify as black/African American.
-The next most populous ethnic group in Bartlett is those who identify as Hispanic/Latino at 3.3 percent, followed by Asian Americans at 2.6 percent.
+Over 70% of the population identify as white/Caucasian, while 20.4% identify as black/African American.
+The next most populous ethnic group in Bartlett is those who identify as Hispanic/Latino at 3.3%, followed by Asian Americans at 2.6%.

 Mental illness can affect anyone, at any age.
-In the United States, one in five individuals over the age of 65 have a diagnosable mental disorder.
-In Tennessee alone, 4.4 percent of adults experience serious mental illness, 7 percent have depression, and 20 percent of adults experience mental illness in one form or another, ranging from mild to severe.
+In the United States, one in five individuals over the age of 65 has a diagnosable mental disorder.
+In Tennessee alone, 4.4% of adults experience serious mental illness, 7% have depression, and 20% of adults experience mental illness in one form or another, ranging from mild to severe.
 The latter two statistics for Tennessee are higher than for the United States as a whole.
-Four percent of adults in Tennessee have serious thoughts of suicide, and suicide ranks number ten among Tennessee’s leading causes of death.
+4% of adults in Tennessee have serious thoughts of suicide, and suicide ranks number ten among Tennessee’s leading causes of death.

 When it comes to mental health concerns, perhaps the most vulnerable age group in Tennessee is adolescents.
-Ten percent of high school students in Tennessee, including 12 percent of girls and 7 percent of boys, reported at least one suicide attempt during the preceding year.
-Suicide is the number-two leading cause of death among Tennessee residents aged 10 to 14.
-The percentage of Tennesseans aged 12 to 17 who reported a major depressive episode, defined of a period of symptoms of depression combined with a loss of pleasure and interest in normal activities lasting at least two weeks, was nearly 10 percent.
+10% of high school students in Tennessee, including 12% of girls and 7% of boys, reported at least one suicide attempt during the preceding year.
+Suicide is the number two leading cause of death among Tennessee residents aged 10 to 14.
+The percentage of Tennesseans aged 12 to 17 who reported a major depressive episode, defined as a period of symptoms of depression combined with a loss of pleasure and interest in normal activities lasting at least two weeks, was nearly 10%.

 At the county level, residents of Shelby County participating in a study spanning from 2012 to 2014 ranked mental health number four on a list of the 18 health issues in the state that required the most attention.
-The percentage of Shelby County residents who had actually been diagnosed with a mental health condition by a physician was 7.3 percent.
+The percentage of Shelby County residents who had been diagnosed with a mental health condition by a physician was 7.3%.